Professional development, training and education

 Forensic skills learned will be very useful and relevant to other areas of medical practice, such as medico-legal report writing, documenting physical assaults and providing evidence in court.

-For more information, please contact the Yarrow Place Training Support Officer during office hours on (08) 8226 8777.
+If you would like to explore how Yarrow Place can assist you please contact the YWSWD Training Support Officer during office hours on (08) 8226 8777 or via HealthYWSWTraining@sa.gov.au.